 f) Establish a framework for further trilateral, regional and multilateral cooperation to expand and enhance the benefits of this agreement.”

 The author now delivers an analysis sentence to explain the importance of the information provided above.

 |These objectives provide a basic framework for the integration and implementation of the NAFTA and have been mutually accepted by Canada, the United States, and Mexico.|

-The author continues for several paragraphs so readers are clear about the importance of the information (those paragraphs have been omitted from this sample).
+The author of this academic paper continues for several paragraphs so readers are clear about the importance of the information (those paragraphs have been omitted from this sample).

 Next the author provides evidence to support the central argument beginning with the first topic (the comparison of the theories of realism, liberalism, and historical structuralism) as outlined in the second section of the introduction.